-There are a variety of reasons a "hold" may be placed on a student's account; generally because the college is missing important information from the student or a balance is owed on their account.
-Different departments handle the resolution of the "hold" based upon the nature of it (i.e. immunization - Health Services; off-campus address - Registrar's Office; parking violation - University Police).
-Log into Bronco Web with your student's 800 number and PIN.
+There are a variety of reasons a "hold" may be placed on a student's account; generally, because the college is missing important information from the student or a balance is owed on their account.
+Different departments handle the resolution of the "hold" based upon the nature of it (e.g. immunization - Health Services; off-campus address - Registrar's Office; parking violation - University Police).
+Log in to Bronco Web with your student's 800 number and PIN.
 Go to Students, then to Student Records, then to View Holds.
 You can also contact the office of Student Financial Services with further questions.

 How do we secure housing for our student?

 To get a room assignment on campus, a new student, upon acceptance, must pay a mandatory deposit of $100 (this is separate from the $50 tuition deposit) and complete the online housing contract.
 On-campus housing cannot be guaranteed after June 1.
 To live in the residence halls, students must be full-time matriculated students with at least 12 credit hours per semester.
-The college reserves the right to remove students from residence who are not actively attending classes or have had sanctions imposed by Judicial Affairs.
+The college reserves the right to remove students from residence who are not actively attending classes or who have had sanctions imposed by the Office of Student Rights & Responsibilities.
 Detailed information on the room assignment process can be found at the Student Housing page.

 What will my student need in their residence hall room?